• Skip to primary navigation

 Boiling the orange peels

 • Once the strips of orange peel are ready, fill water in a medium saucepan or pot and bring it to a rolling boil.
-Add the sliced peels and cook them over low heat for about 10 minutes.
-Drain the water after the boiling process.
+Add the sliced peels and cook them over low to medium heat for about 10 minutes.
+Drain the water in a sieve or remove the peels with a slotted spoon after the boiling process.

 Strained orange peel in a small sieve over a small pot.